womanonrails/womanonrails.com/_i18n/en/_posts/2019-03-25-operator-precedence-ruby.md

  => "13"
 ```

-Let's go step by step to undersand what is going on here.
-In first example we have `&&`.
-We know that it has quite high precedence, but predecence for `<<` is higer then `&&`.
+Let's go step by step to understand, what is going on here.
+In the first example we have `&&`.
+We know that, it has quite high precedence, but predecence for `<<` is higher, than `&&`.
 So the order of calculations here looks like: `s = ('1' && (s << '3'))`.
-First we concat `'3'` to string.
+First, we concat `'3'` to string.
 We get `s = ('1' && '23')`.
 Now we do `&&`, so the result is `'23'`.

-In the second example we have `(s = '1') and (s << '3')`.
-We start form assigments.
+In the second example we have order like `(s = '1') and (s << '3')`.
+We start from assignments.
 So `s` is now `'1'` not `'2'`.
-Then because this is `and` we calculate right hand side part and we get `'1' and '13'` so the finall result is `'13'`.
+Then we calculate right hand side part and we get `'1' and '13'`, so the final result is `'13'`.

 ### Methods & boolean operators

-We still are in area of boolean operators.
-This example will show you how they behave with method calls without sepyfy bracket.
-As you know in Ruby you can omit braketes in some cases.
-But when you work with boolean at the same time, you need to be carefull.
+We still are in an area of boolean operators.
+This example will show you, how they behave with method calls without specifying brackets.
+As you know, in Ruby, you can omit brackets in some cases.
+But when you work with boolean at the same time, you need to be careful.

 We declare our method and first example of usage: